-The bookers not only have to deal with the talent needed for those spots, but in most cases with a headliner and in many cases with a feature, they’re also dealing with agents and managers.
-There are negotiations, contracts, travel arrangements, accommodations, publicity – and the always expected but unknown until it happens at the last minute emergencies.
+The bookers not only have to deal with the talent needed for those spots, but also dealing with agents and managers.
+There are negotiations, contracts, travel arrangements, accommodations, publicity – and the “always expected but unknown until it happens at the last minute” emergencies.
 That could include any one of the performers cancelling for any number of reasons including a missed flight, illness, weather (the list could go on and on) and another comic needs to be scheduled immediately.

 But that’s only part of it…

-The booker is also fielding countless phone calls from comics wanting to return, newer comics wanting to play the club for the first time, and agents and managers who want to schedule their clients.
-On top of that there are TONS of emails, websites and promo videos to navigate through.
+The booker is also fielding countless phone calls from comics wanting return engagements, newer comics wanting to play the club for the first time, and agents and managers who want to schedule their clients.
+On top of that there are TONS of emails, websites, and promo videos to navigate through.

 There could be much more than 156 performance spots bookers are dealing with.
 They could also be scheduling private parties, special events or other clubs.
-And if the booker is good at his / her job, they have to deal with it all.
+And if the booker is good at his / her job, they must deal with it all.

 I won’t even get into the job duties that might include attending meetings, “doing lunch”, or watching shows to see how the performers they’ve already booked are doing.
 My point is – from personal experience – there’s a lot going on behind the scenes that most performers don’t realize.
 Talent bookers can be very busy people.